learn-co-curriculum/js-quotes-practice/README.md

 * Clicking the delete button should delete the respective quote from the database and remove it from the page without having to refresh.
 * Clicking the like button will create a like for this particular quote in the API and update the number of likes displayed on the page without having to refresh.
   * Use a `POST` request to `http://localhost:3000/quotes/id`
   * The body of the request should be a JSON object containing a key of `quoteId`, with an integer value.
 Use the ID of the quote you're creating the like for — e.g. `{ quoteId: 5 }` to create a like for quote 5.
+  * Bonus (not required): add a `createdAt` key to your object to track when the like was created.
+Use [UNIX time](https://en.wikipedia.org/wiki/Unix_time) (the number of seconds since January 1, 1970).
+The [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) for the JS `Date` class may be helpful here!

 ### BONUS
 * Add an edit button to each quote-card that will allow the editing of a quote. _(Hint: there is no 'correct' way to do this.
 You can try creating a hidden form that will only show up when hitting the edit button.)_